FreedomBen/breakout71/Readme.md

 # Current priorities

 The goal of this project is to make a game used by many people.
 The game is already pretty fun.

 I'm now trying to translate it to (Lebanese) Arabic, Russian and (Chilean) Spanish.
 Other translation are very welcome, contact me if you'd like to submit one.

-While translations are being written, I'll try to avoid adding features that require new translations.
-That means only bug fixes and optimisations, maybe adding levels.
-Once we have a nice stable release available in 4 languages, I may add features again.

 # Changelog
 ## To do

 - redo video presentation
-- Back to Creative Menu at the end of a Creative level
 - make Corner Shot scale like Need Some Space

 ## Done

+- disable irrelevant options
+- Back to Creative Menu at the end of a Creative level

+## 29080170

 - don't show unlock toast at first startup for levels that are unlocked by default
 - Droplet particle color should be gold for gold coins
+- added levels: A Very Dangerous High-Five,  The Boys

 ## 29079818